Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 }
 ```

- You can define your own path and log level ('error', 'warn', 'info' or 'debug')
+You can define your own path and log level.
+Available log levels are: 'error', 'warn', 'info' and 'debug'

 ## Features provided

 Here is the list of the features provided by the Rainbow-Node-SDK

-### v0.6.1
+### v0.6.3

  - [Serviceability] Log debugging traces to files